tal-z/SoundsLike/README.md

-# SoundsLike
+<h1># SoundsLike</h1>

-Welcome to the SoundsLike module.
+<h2>Welcome to the SoundsLike module.
 SoundsLike helps find words that sound like other words, using the CMU Pronouncing Dictionary.
-It also offers some tools for working with dictionaries, if you prefer to use your own.
+It also offers some tools for working with dictionaries, if you prefer to use your own.</h2>

 SoundsLike is developed by Tal Zaken.

-Credits:
+<b>Credits:</b>

 -The CMU Pronouncing Dictionary
 -cmudict python wrapper by David L. Day
 -g2p-en python module by Kyubyong Park

-Dependencies:
+<b>Dependencies:</b>

 -json
 -sys